How Menopause Affects Skin: Topical Skincare Solutions

 5. The Future

-First and foremost, I predict peri-menopause and menopause are going to come out of the shadows.
-Could we expect that it will be on trend to actually celebrate menopause?
+We could also potentially expect that it will be on trend to actually celebrate menopause.
 For most of us, getting our periods typically meant a trip to the mall and ice cream….so maybe we’ll start to see the beginning of menopause parties.
 Celebrations full of champagne and an industry that actually cares about the needs of its consumers.
 In five years, I’m sure we’ll see progestin gummies (not called VagiFem) and face masks with clay and estradiol.
 Until then, here’s to finding a community and at least knowing that you are not alone.
-WIth that in mind, please do leave your experience in the comments- we would love to hear from you.
+With that in mind, please do leave your experience in the comments- we would love to hear from you.
 What are you looking for in terms of solutions?
 What’s your journey been like?
 What are your current pain points?
 It’s time we start building a community and sharing our experiences- vive la menopause.